Bennie Thompson (gridiron football): New Orleans Saints

 He signed with the team after his three-year stint in the Canadian Football League.
 In 1991, he was selected to the Pro Bowl as a special teamer.

 Kansas City Chiefs

-He spent two seasons in Kansas city.
+He spent two seasons in Kansas City.
 In 1992, Thompson recorded a career high 4 interceptions.

 Cleveland Browns

-He played in Cleveland and only for two seasons but was coached by Bill Belichick.
-He tied for the team lead in ST tackles with 21 in 1994.
+He played in Cleveland for two seasons and was coached by Bill Belichick.
+He tied for the team lead in special teams tackles with 21 in 1994.

 Baltimore Ravens

 He played in Baltimore in four seasons.
 In 1998, he was selected to the Pro Bowl as a special teamer.
 It was his second career Pro Bowl selection.

-In 1999, he led the team with 24 ST tackles.
+In 1999, he led the team with 24 special teams tackles.